MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/warranty/warranty-agreement.md

 # Warranty agreement

-This topic explains the warranty agreement in Enterprise Asset Management.
-In **Enterprise Asset Management**, you can set up warranty terms that can be connected to an object or an object type.
+In **Asset Management**, you can set up warranty terms that can be connected to an asset or an asset type.
 Warranty terms are created for a specific period.
 Warranty can be set up to provide full coverage or partial coverage, and you can set up terms to relate to hours, expenses, and items.
-Furthermore, you can also define specific items that are not covered by the warranty.

-First step is to set up the vendor warranty agreements that you may have on your equipment, which is described in this section.
-Next, you attach warranty agreements to objects or object types, which is described in the following section.
+First step is to create the vendor warranty agreements that you may have on your equipment.
+Next, you attach warranty agreements to assets or asset types.
 Vendor warranty agreements are only used for information purposes.
-If vendor warranty is set up on the object, you can see the warranty coverage period on the object.
+If vendor warranty is set up on the asset, you can see the warranty coverage period on the asset.

 ## Create warranty agreement

-A warranty agreement may include several agreement lines covering warranty for work hours, expenses, items, as well as a list of items that may not be included in the warranty.
+A warranty agreement may include several agreement lines covering warranty for work hours, expenses, and items.

-1. Click **Enterprise asset management** > **Setup** > **Objects** > **Warranty**.
+1. Click **Asset management** > **Setup** > **Assets** > **Warranty**.

 2. Click **New** to create a new product.

 3. Insert a warranty ID in the **Warranty** field and a description in the **Name** field.

-4. Select warranty type in the **Vendor** field.

-5. In the **Objects** field, you see the number of active objects that use the warranty agreement.
+4. In the **Assets** field, you see the number of active assets that use the warranty agreement.

-6. On the **Hour warranty** and **Item warranty** FastTabs, you add the lines to be included in the agreement pertaining to hours or items.
-Steps 7-10 explain how to fill out the lines.
+5. On the **Hour warranty** and **Item warranty** FastTabs, you add the lines to be included in the agreement pertaining to hours or items.
+Steps 6-9 explain how to fill out the lines.

-7. Click **Add line** to add a new condition to the warranty.
+6. Click **Add line** to add a new condition to the warranty.
 A sequential line number is automatically inserted in the **Line** field.

-8. Select a period type for the warranty period in the **Period** field.
+7. Select a period type for the warranty period in the **Period** field.

-9. Insert an interval in the **Interval** field.
+8. Insert an interval in the **Interval** field.
 This number defines how many periods the warranty should be valid for.

-10. In the **Percent** field, insert the coverage percentage for the warranty line.
+9. In the **Percent** field, insert the coverage percentage for the warranty line.
 The percentage indicates how much is covered by your company.

-11. If some items should be excluded from the warranty agreement, you can create a list of those items on the **Chargeable items** FastTab.
-Click **Add line**, and select the item that should not be covered by the warranty in the **Item number** field.

 ![Figure 1](media/01-warranty.png)